actyx-contrib/react-pond/README.md

 Write your distributed logic with the well-known fish and get the public state as easy as possible.

 - `useFish(fish)`: Hydrate one explicit fish without a factory
-- `useFish(fishFactory, properties)`: Use a factory function to hydrate fish with properties
+- `useFishFn(fishFactory, properties)`: Use a factory function to hydrate fish with properties

 ### 📖 Example